Updated: Oct 1, 2022

 108 beads on a mala, which are prayer beads often used during japa (mantra) meditation

 108 marma points in the body in Ayurveda (Marma points are specific energy points in the body.)

 108 sacred sites in India

 Everything starts with self-care.
-Build and nurture your self-love with the self-care practices in my book 108 Yoga and Self-Care Practices for Busy Mamas (MSI Press), which is available on Amazon, Barnes & Noble, Books-A-Million, the MSI Press website and bookstore shelves.
+Build and nurture your self-love with the self-care practices in my book 108 Yoga and Self-Care Practices for Busy Mamas (MSI Press), which is available on Amazon, Barnes & Noble and the MSI Press website.